Who and what ultimately inspired you to become a writer?

 Have you considered taking some comparison photos using wild, in-nature animals and their captive relatives for another volume?
 Or collaborating with another photographer?
 For example, Jim Coda?

-You are very perspective!
+You are very perceptive!
 My second book is doing just that.
 It is going to compare Captive Wild Animals to their counterparts in Africa.
 I have a 14-day Safari booked for July 2021, in Kenya and Tanzania.
 Two of those days I have booked a private tour, to take up my Drone to get Aerial photos.

 What kind of time did you have to spend to get your fine lighting effects with the creatures you have depicted or to capture movement/gazing?